Skip to main content

 Quick Verdict

-The NVioAsport 20-in-1 wins for most buyers.
+The NVioAsport 20-in-1 survival bracelet wins for most buyers.
 It matches the NexfinityOne's core SOS LED capability at nearly half the price and adds a thermometer and multi-tool card.
-The NexfinityOne's $12 premium only makes sense if you specifically need built-in screwdriver tips and hex wrenches.
+The NexfinityOne's price premium only makes sense if you specifically need built-in screwdriver tips and hex wrenches.
 For LED signaling, the NVioAsport delivers equal performance for less.
+Read our full NVioAsport review for the deep dive on why it ranks higher for value.

 NexfinityOne Survival Paracord Bracelet